Consent

 Glenn believes that mentors need an open, curious mindset, along with a willingness to call time if the relationship falters at any point.
 “The litmus test for me was that, despite an incredibly busy schedule, I was always pleased to see Adam in my diary and looked forward to talking to him.”

-Some potential mentors are put off because they aren’t ‘subject matter experts’.
-They shouldn’t be, Glenn said: “Asking ‘ignorant’ questions can sometimes be the best thing you can do.”
+Some potential mentors are put off because they aren’t subject matter experts, but they shouldn’t be, Glenn thinks.
+“Asking ‘ignorant’ questions can sometimes be the best thing you can do,” he said.